yuelchen/hello-spring-boot/docs/application-properties.md

 We can also use this file to drive our own custom properties (if we wanted to).

+Note: To comment in application.properties, simply prefix it with the '#' symbol.

 ### Spring Boot Properties with Default Values
 | Property Name | Default Value | Short Description |
 |---|---|---|